DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * (Review A) __"In terms of ergonomics, I wonder how powerful and usable" this is ... ; (Reviewer D) "Another place where the current approach seems to be lacking is the restriction of induction / case analysis to the top level."__

-  As Reviewer A/D highlights, the current method for inductively eliminating data only involves using "FInduction" at the top level.
+  As Reviewer A/D highlighted, the current method for inductively eliminating data only involves using "FInduction" at the top level.
 We have "fdiscriminate" and "finjection" for deducing intermediate facts, but the key problem is the absence of proper nested pattern matching.

   <!-- The idea is
       fill in the new hole once pattern matching needs to extend the clauses